 Misconduct against your housemate off campus could result in disciplinary action by the University.
 For students on professional courses, such behaviour could also impact on your fitness to practice.

-Large houses need ensure effective communication is in place to avoid and mitigate disagreements.
+Large houses need to ensure effective communication is in place to avoid and mitigate disagreements.
 Useful tips include:

 If a situation becomes irreparable, there could be options to end your tenancy early, depending on the conditions in your tenancy agreement.
 This could include an option to find a replacement tenant to take over your rent.